Obtaining a Police Report

 Please be aware that, after an officer has written the incident report, it must be approved by several supervisors in the officer's chain of command before ultimately being forwarded to Central Records where it is available for public release.
-This process may take seven (7) to ten (10) days and reports are NOT AVAILABLE to citizens prior to this time.
-Please contact Central Records at 410-268-9000 or via e-mail at firstname.lastname@example.org to determine whether a report is available for release.
+This process may take 7 to 10 days and reports are not available to citizens prior to this time.
+Please contact Central Records via email or at 410-268-9000 to determine whether a report is available for release.

-Reports can be obtained at the Annapolis Police Department Monday through Friday between the hours of 8:00 A.M. and 3:30 P.M.
-A $5.00 check or money order and a completed Records Request Form are required at the time you request the report - NO CASH IS ACCEPTED.
-Reports can also be obtained by mail by sending a completed Records Request Form, along with a $5.00 check or money order and a Self-Addressed Stamped Envelope, to:
+Reports can be obtained at the Annapolis Police Department Monday through Friday between the hours of 8 a.m. and 3:30 p.m.
+A $5 check or money order and a completed Records Request Form (PDF) are required at the time you request the report - no cash is accepted.
+Reports can also be obtained by mail by sending a completed Records Request Form (PDF), along with a $5 check or money order and a self-addressed stamped envelope, to:

 Annapolis Police Department